Dance Styles Offered

 The following dance styles are currently offered through Xpressit Dance Center.
 More information regarding the various levels of these courses, or any offered combinations, can be found by clicking the button below.

-- Stretch/Turn/Jump STJ is a course which incorporates three elements critical in developing any dancers.
+- Stretch & Technique is a course which incorporates two elements critical in developing any dancers, stretch and technique.
 Stretch is a form of physical exercise in which a specific muscle or tendon (or muscle group) is deliberately flexed or stretched in order to improve the muscle’s felt elasticity and achieve comfortable muscle tone.
 The result is a feeling of increased muscle control, flexibility and range of motion.
-Turns are rotations of the body on its vertical axis, these can be done in quarters, halves, and full turns.
-Turns are crucial components to a number of methods of dance, including ballet and ballroom.
-Jumps are facets in most complex choreography.
-Xpressit Dance Center currently offers three levels of STJ.
+Technique focuses on the precision of movement, use of correct placement and alignment and the creation of beautiful lines.
+Stretch and Technique ensure a dancers longevity, teach them how to prevent injury, build strength and flexibility, and refine the quality of their movement.
 Please refer to our schedule for course times and instruction details.